praisemwanza53/genset_monitoring/README.md

 - **Geolocation is by IP address, not GPS.**
 - **A 4.7kΩ pull-up resistor is required on the DHT22 data line.**
+- **See the [System Technical Overview & Sensor Calibration](#system-technical-overview--sensor-calibration) section above for details on sensor wiring, calibration, and calculations.**

 ## 🌐 Deployment Options